supaglue-labs/supaglue/docs/docs/intro.md

 <details>
   <summary>Who should use Supaglue?</summary>
   <div>
-    Supaglue is built for developers at B2B SaaS companies who need to build user-facing CRM and Sales engagement integrations into their product.
-Some common use cases for Supaglue are lead scoring, CRM enrichment, and sales enablement software.
+    Supaglue is aimed at developers at B2B SaaS companies that provide integrations with their customers' CRM and sales engagement tools as part of their own products.
   </div>
 </details>